stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Your server sends the UserInfo Request using either HTTP  `GET`  or HTTP  `POST`.
 The Access Token obtained from an Authentication Request must be sent as a Bearer Token.
 It is recommended that the request use the HTTP  `GET`method and the Access Token be sent the using the  `Authorization`  header field.
 The HTTP request is sent to the UserInfo endpoint, which you should retrieve from the  [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration)  using the key  **userinfo_endpoint**.

-The Access Token will define the list of Data that will be provided back to the client (TODO).
-In order to request specific claims, you can  [use scopes](https://stackedit.io/app#stClaims)  in the Authentication Request and/or  [use the claims parameter](https://stackedit.io/app#Claims-Request)  of the  **request**Object.
+The Access Token will define the list of Data that will be provided back to the client.
+In order to request specific claims, you can  [use scopes](https://stackedit.io/app#stClaims)  in the Authentication Request and/or  [use the claims parameter](https://stackedit.io/app#Claims-Request)  of the  request Object.

 ### 4.3.1.
 User Info Endpoint
 As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)